 The analysis of social work principles, problems, and methods based upon theoretical and case material.
 Prerequisite: 203 and 204, or equivalent.
+Open only to sociology majors.

 317. Social Anthropology

 A study of the origin and development of culture with a critical survey of prevailing theories of cultural origins such as social evolution and cultural relativism.
 The course will include a comparative analysis of social institutions and culture patterns, those of the United States and of widely different societies, past and present.
 Prerequisite: 203 or equivalent.